udelcodes/udelcodes.github.io/index.md

 ### When
 ----------
-Camps will be held over Zoom from 10am - 12pm E.S.T on Mondays through Thursdays in 4-week sessions.
+Camps will be held over Zoom from 10am - 12pm E.S.T on Monday through Thursday over the course of 4 weeks.
-Each week will focus on a different topic.
-Whether you'd like to attend for just one week-long topic or an entire summer-camp cycle that's up to you.
+Each week of the camp will focus on a different topic.
+Whether you'd like to attend for just one topic or the entire summer-camp cycle that's up to you.
 If you'd like to schedule a one-day workshop with our group just reach out to us.
+We will run the same 4-week camp two times this summer.

 - First Session: June 15th - July 9th, 2020